wobcom/fernglas/manual/src/deployment/manual/frontend.md

 # Frontend and Reverse Proxy

+To serve the bundled frontend files from the same web server as the API, set `serve_static: true` in the config.

-Download the prebuilt frontend tar.
+Alternatively download the prebuilt frontend tar.
 Extract it to `/usr/local/share/fernglas-frontend`.

 ```